justinleemans/uni-networking/README.md

 If you want to implement your own transport there is a few things you will have to do.
 You can take a look at the included [Tcp transport](https://github.com/justinleemans/networking/tree/main/Runtime/Transports/Tcp) as an example.

 You will have to create a class implementing the `IServerTransport` interface for the server implementation.
 This will require you to implement 4 events, properties or methods.
-- `Action<Connection> OnNewConnection` which is an event that should be called when a new connection is made.
+- `Action<Connection> NewConnection` which is an event that should be called when a new connection is made.
 Should return this new connection.
 - `void Start()` which is to start the server.
 - `void Stop()` which is to stop the server.
 - `void Tick()` this method is the update loop for your transport, you will use this for checking wether you are able to receive a message.